apache/flink/docs/java_api_guide.md

 Data Sources
 ------------

 Data sources create the initial data sets, such as from files or from Java collections.
-The general mechanism of of creating data sets is abstracted behind an {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/io/InputFormat.java "InputFormat" %}.
-Stratosphere comes with several built-in formats to create data sets from common file formats.
+The general mechanism of of creating data sets is abstracted behind an {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/io/InputFormat.java "InputFormat" %}.
+Flink comes with several built-in formats to create data sets from common file formats.
 Many of them have shortcut methods on the *ExecutionEnvironment*.

 File-based: